 The Soul of a Painting: Modus Vivendi

-Within the realm of fine arts in Slovenia, the paintings of Dusa Jesih belong to the genre of geometric abstraction, characterized by visual composition of an art work by means of geometric forms, elements, or structures on a two-dimensional canvas, according to previously defined mathematical rules, which appear to be in accordance with the “scientific” rules of nature.
-Geometric abstraction is no novelty in Slovene fine arts’ production, it has been topical for over a century, from the time it was still called (and considered) avant-garde.
+Within the realm of fine arts in Slovenia, the paintings of Dusa Jesih belong to the genre of geometric abstraction, characterized by the visual composition of artwork using geometric forms, elements, or structures on a two-dimensional canvas, according to previously defined mathematical rules, which appear to be by the “scientific” rules of nature.
+Geometric abstraction is no novelty in Slovene fine arts production, it has been topical for over a century, from the time it was still called (and considered) avant-garde.
 But the scope of Dusa Jesih’s paintings reaches far beyond the influence of geometric abstraction, touching upon almost all of the 20th century -isms.

-In a manner entirely her own, Dusa Jesih incorporates the avant-garde and neo-avant-garde 20th century genres, creating an entirely new, contemporary art work of the 21st century.
+In a manner entirely her own, Dusa Jesih incorporates the avant-garde and neo-avant-garde 20th-century genres, creating an entirely new, contemporary artwork of the 21st century.
 Through the subjective − her spontaneity, and the objective − her knowledge and skill, she builds a peculiar artistic expression.
-Her monochrome paintings reflect hues of black-and-white quadrates, reminiscent of supremacism, which really means clarity of perception.
-This is pure conceptualism of immaterial forms without any back-up in physical objects from reality.
-An esthetics based on surface forms, purely geometric forms, created on the basis of a metaphysical “feeling”, rather than juxtaposition − the latter is actually established post festum.
+Her monochrome paintings reflect hues of black-and-white quadrates, reminiscent of supremacism, which means clarity of perception.
+This is pure conceptualism of immaterial forms without any backup in physical objects from reality.
+An esthetics based on surface forms, purely geometric forms, created based on a metaphysical “feeling”, rather than juxtaposition − the latter is established post-festum.